 - Staggered-Shuttle Run Drill Benefits

-Agility and body control improve considerably.
+Agility and body control improves considerably.
 You can run short distances at high speed.
-It is helpful in covering a fast-moving offender from the opposite team and to force him to move away from his intended direction.
+It is helpful in covering a fast-moving offender from the opposite team and forcing him to move away from his intended direction.

 In Conclusion…keep working hard

 You need to complete both the on-field and fitness training sessions to get the maximum benefits.
 The on-field drills are generic for teams to improve communication and coordination.
-Fitness-training can be done individually on in the group.
+Fitness training can be done individually on in a group.

 Using the timer and countdown device may help in tracking your speed of movement within a specific time interval.
 Having a coach to guide you during the drills can bring discipline and order.
 He can also help you in identifying the mistakes and taking corrective actions.
 Make sure you practice the drills regularly without break in between to get the best possible results.